Our Practice Philosophy

 Natalie joined the Counseling Center in 2017.
 She is a 2014 graduate of Simmons Graduate School of Social Work.
 During her graduate studies Natalie worked as an intern at this counseling center.

 Dennis joined the Counseling Center in 2018.
 He is a 2018 MSW graduate of the Smith College School for Social Work.
 During his graduate studies he worked at the Harvard University Counseling and Mental Health Service counseling both undergraduate and graduate students.

 Kim returned to the Counseling Center in November 2010.
 She is a 2001 graduate of Boston College School of Social Work.
 During her graduate studies, she worked as an intern at this counseling center and has also worked here previously as a staff counselor.

 Jeanne joined the Counseling Center in August 2008 and is a 1985 graduate of the Boston University School of Social Work.

 Christie joined the Counseling Center in September 2008.
 She received her Masters of Science in Psychiatric Nursing from Boston College in 2005.
 She offers psychiatric consultation and medication management for students who may need those services as part of their care at the Counseling Center.

-The Counseling Center welcomes our three current interns: Melanie Mitchell is in her final year at Salem State University Masters of Social Work program.
-Jennifer Schackner is attending Boston College Graduate School of Social Work and will receive her masters in May.
-Stefanie O'Brien will receive her masters in May from Simmons College Graduate School of Social Work.
+The Counseling Center welcomes our 2018-2019 interns: Jessica Cooney is in her final year at Salem State University Masters of Social Work program.
+Nicole Harter will receive her masters in May from Bridgewater State University Graduate School of Social Work.
+Alexandra Libstag is attending Boston College Graduate School of Social Work and will receive her masters in May.

 Jane joined the Counseling Center as the Administrative Assistant in the summer of 2017.
 She has worked at Framingham State University since 2008.